awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-cloudtrail-logs.md

 # Logging AWS Systems Manager API calls with AWS CloudTrail<a name="monitoring-cloudtrail-logs"></a>

 Systems Manager is integrated with AWS CloudTrail, a service that provides a record of actions taken by a user, role, or an AWS service in Systems Manager\.
 CloudTrail captures all API calls for Systems Manager as events, including calls from the Systems Manager console and from code calls to the Systems Manager APIs\.
-If you create a trail, you can enable continuous delivery of CloudTrail events to an S3 bucket, including events for Systems Manager\.
+If you create a trail, you can turn on continuous delivery of CloudTrail events to an S3 bucket, including events for Systems Manager\.
 If you don't configure a trail, you can still view the most recent events in the CloudTrail console in **Event history**\.
 Using the information collected by CloudTrail, you can determine the request that was made to Systems Manager, the IP address from which the request was made, who made the request, when it was made, and additional details\.

 To learn more about CloudTrail, see the [AWS CloudTrail User Guide](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/)\.